zzzprojects/EntityFramework-Extensions/docs/pages/faq/faq-installation.md

 permalink: faq-installation
 ---

-## How to I Install your product?
+## How to install your product?
-It simple, you download it from NuGet and add it to your project.
+It is simple, you download it from NuGet and add it to your project.

 More Info: [Tutorials - Installing](installing)